allister-grange/terraform-associate-guide-003/README.md

 ### How the notes are organized

 I am following along closely with the **Exam objectives** found [here](https://www.hashicorp.com/certification/terraform-associate).
-This way you're not wasting time learning what isn't included on the exams.
+This way you're not wasting time learning what isn't included on the exams, however in some cases I may have additional learning where I wasn't already familiar with the concept.

 For each point under a topic I will make a drop down question, along with sub questions so that the topic can be learnt off of my notes.
 You can then take a look into the `cards.md` file to build up your spaced repetition deck off of the notes.